weisongboh/weisongboh/README.md

 ### Hi there, I'm Wei Song (Wilson) 👋

 ## About Me
-- 🔭 I’m currently working on kickstarting my career as a Software Engineer
+- 🔭 I’m currently working on kickstarting my career as a Software Engineer.
 - 🌱 I’m currently learning Javascript and Machine Learning algorithms.
 - 💬 Ask me about ...
 - 😄 2020 Goals: Contribute to Open Source projects.